header logo

 2. Nickel: A bet worth $500.
 This is another term used to refer to the amount of money bet.

-3. Chalk: A team or player that is highly rated by the bookmakers and has a higher chance of winning.
+3. Chalk: A team or player that is rated lower; has a lower chance of winning the match.
 A chalk bet is usually a bet on a favorite team.

 4. Underdog (Dog): A team or player that is rated lower, has a lower chance of winning the match.
-Betting on the underdog can bring a higher winning rate if they win the match.
+Betting on the underdog can bring a higher payout if they win the match.

 5. Lock: A bet that is considered almost certain to win.
-Players often use this word to talk about matches where they believe the outcome is unlikely to be wrong.
+Players often use this word to refer to matches where they believe the outcome is almost guaranteed.

 Some common sports betting slang